 - Intoxication or operating a vehicle under the influence of drugs.

-- A collision caused during lane splitting, when the biker travels between rows of slow moving vehicles in heavily congested traffic.
+- A collision caused during lane splitting, when the biker travels between rows of slow-moving vehicles in heavily congested traffic.

-Contacting a Rockord Motorcycle Accident Lawyer
+Contacting a Rockford Motorcycle Accident Lawyer

-A highly experienced attorneys at Rosenfeld Injury Lawyers are ready to serve as your legal advocate to protect your rights after your accident by filing a claim or lawsuit for financial compensation for your Rockford motorcycle accident.
+Highly experienced attorneys at Rosenfeld Injury Lawyers are ready to serve as your legal advocate to protect your rights after your accident by filing a claim or lawsuit for financial compensation for your Rockford motorcycle accident.
 Our law firm will perform a comprehensive investigation and assessment of the accident scene to determine the cause of the crash with injuries and provide various legal options on how to best obtain adequate recompense for your injuries.

-Our team of skilled lawyers understand comprehensive federal and Illinois motorcycle laws.
+Our team of skilled lawyers understands comprehensive federal and Illinois motorcycle laws.
 We will build a solid case based on proven legal theory to ensure we obtain the maximum amount of financial recovery you deserve.
 Contact us today at (888) 424-5757 to schedule your free, initial no-obligation consultation.